OUR GUIDE TO BIRTHSTONES

 May

 Emerald is the birthstone for May and the anniversary gemstone for the 20th, 35th and 55th year of marriage.
-It is the ideal birthstone for May as its deep bright greens perfectly reflect the new life and regeneration of nature during springtime.
+It is the ideal birthstone for May as its deep bright greens perfectly reflect the new life and regeneration of spring.

 June

-birthstone is Pearl.
-Those born in June aren’t just lucky because the month has 3 official birthstones but more so because one of these gemstones is the Pearl.
-According to the legend, the June birthstone is believed to symbolise purity, clarity, and loyalty.
+Pearl, as the June birthstone, is believed to symbolise purity, clarity, and loyalty.
 Given its symbolic meaning and captivating beauty, Pearls are an especially great gift for anyone born in this month.

 July